ContextStream

 Connect Your AI Tools

 ContextStream integrates with AI tools via the Model Context Protocol (MCP).
-Give Codex CLI, Claude, Cursor, Windsurf, Cline, Kilo Code, and Roo Code persistent memory across all your conversations.
+Give Codex CLI, Claude, Cursor, Windsurf, Cline, Kilo Code, Roo Code, and Antigravity persistent memory across all your conversations.

 Setup Wizard (recommended)